NetDenizen/booru-wizard/README.md

 * Consider a setting to make output directories, if they don't already exist.
 The file dialog is crippled in this regard on Linux

-* Consider fully implementing Gelbooru-style tag searching in the tag search field.

 ### Open

 * I've considered adding more features to the image-viewer itself, such as the ability to zoom, and the ability to display animation. - Zooming implemented.
 Animation would likely involve complicated integration with ffmpeg libraries. wx animation support is too inconsistent between platforms.
 Specifically, the necessary methods are not supported for GTK.

 * Currently, the software produces little in the way of command-line output which could be logged.
 What is logged, is typically from within the wxPython library.
 Aside from the command-line logging, such information could also be included in a window or other widget, or flushed to a file. - Basic command line logging implemented, especially for file operations.
+Are there any other places where we could add this?

+* Consider fully implementing Gelbooru-style tag searching in the tag search field. - Negation using '-' is available.
+Consider adding '~' for 'OR' operations and parentheses to affect order of evaluation.

 ### Finished